Back

 Severe skin reactions, some of which are fatal, including exfoliative dermatitis,

 Stevens-Johnson syndrome and toxic epidermal necrolysis have been reported very rarely in association with the use of NSAIDs (see section 4.8).
-Patients are at the highest risk of these reactions early in the course of treatment: the onset of the reaction in most cases is within the first month of treatment.
-Acute generalized exanthematous pustulosis (AGEP) has been reported in association with products containing ibuprofen.
-The reception of MIG Junior should be stopped at the first manifestation of
+Patients are at highest risk of developing these reactions early in the course of treatment: the onset of the reaction is in most cases within the first month of treatment.
+Acute generalised exanthematous pustulosis (AGEP) has been reported in association with ibuprofen-containing products.
+MIG Junior should be discontinued at the first appearance of

 skin rash, mucosal lesions or any other sign of hypersensitivity.

-Exceptionally, chicken pox may underlie serious infectious complications of the skin and soft tissues.
-At this point, the role of NSAIDs cannot be ruled out
+Exceptionally, varicella may be the cause of serious infectious complications of the skin and soft tissues.
+At this time, the role of NSAIDs for

 worsening of these infections.
-Therefore, it is recommended to avoid the use of MIG Jr. in cases of chickenpox.
+It is therefore advisable to avoid the use of MIG Junior in cases of chickenpox.

 Other information: